liufeng2015/angular-panel/README.md

 </div>

 # Options
-{
+{<br/>
-  defaultWidth:  // Defines the default width of container
+  defaultWidth:  // Defines the default width of container <br/>
-  defaultHeight:  // Defines the default Height of container defaultName:// Defines the name of container
+  defaultHeight:  // Defines the default Height of container<br/>
+  defaultName:// Defines the name of container<br/>
 }